FromSoftware announces Armored Core 6: Fires of Rubicon

 Bandai Namco and FromSoftware have finally announced a new game in the Armored Core series at The Game Awards 2022.
 Armored Core 6: Fire of Rubicon will be released in 2023 for PC, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.

-This chaos unfolded into a first look at the modern mech robots of the series, first created in the original Armored Core, released in 1997.
-They’ve been given a major ‘next gen’ facelift in the franchise’s sixth entry, with each mech rocking expandable weapon arrays and major firepower.
+This chaos unfolded into a first look at the modern mech robots of the series, first introduce in the original Armored Core, released in 1997.
+They’ve been given a major facelift in the franchise’s atmospheric sixth entry, with each mecha equipped with various weapon arrays and major firepower.

-While the company had previously spoken of a desire to revisit its famed mech series, this is the first meaty glimpse at all the action, and our best look yet at what exactly is in store.
+While the company had previously spoken of a desire to revisit its famed mech series, this is the first glimpse at its next foray.
+The gap between Armored Core games has been about 10 years.

-We’ll likely learn more about this upcoming sequel as FromSoftware wraps up the release cycle for Elden Ring, and turns its attention to future releases.
+We’ll likely learn more about this upcoming sequel as FromSoftware wraps up the post-development cycle for Elden Ring, and turns its attention to future releases.

 Armored Core 6: Fires of Rubicon launches for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Windows PC in 2023.